 A surgical procedure developed by Dr. James Cox of Washington University, St. Louis, known as the maze procedure, is capable of curing atrial fibrillation.
 Because it requires access to the inside of the heart, it is reserved principally for those undergoing open heart surgery.
 Electrophysiologists are attempting to mimic this surgical procedure using ablation techniques, designed to destroy segments of heart tissue.
 Ablation can be accomplished by delivery through a catheter of radiofrequency energy, ultrasound, or cryothermy (freezing technology).

-In 1998 Michelle Haissaguerre made the seminal observation that pulmonary spontaneous extra beats arising from the pulmonary veins are the most common triggers of AF and that catheter ablation of these foci can cure atrial fibrillation in some patients.
+In 1998 Michel Haissaguerre made the seminal observation that pulmonary spontaneous extra beats arising from the pulmonary veins are the most common triggers of AF and that catheter ablation of these foci can cure atrial fibrillation in some patients.
 This technique is commonly employed as a measure of rhythm control.

 Atrial defibrillators are devices that are implanted under the skin like pacemakers, but which can detect fast atrial rates and deliver a shock to convert atrial fibrillation or flutter to normal sinus rhythm.
 Research continues into finding ways to minimize the pain caused by the delivery of the shock.